allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/doc/actions-and-workflows/README.md

 ### Q: why does the title of this workflow run show up as "semantic release", and not the commit summary?

 **me**:
-why does the title of this _[ed: semantic release]_ workflow run show up as "semantic release", and not the commit summary?
+why does the title of this workflow run show up as "semantic release", and not the commit summary?

 **GitHub Copilot**:
 The title of the workflow run shows up as "semantic-release" because that's the value set in the name: field at the top of your workflow file: